Omar-Muhamad/Microvago-React-Frontend/README.md

 # Microvago

 > This is a web app built to reserve hotel rooms all around the globe.
+This app is built with a React front-end and Ruby-on-Rails API back-end.

 ## Live Demo :iphone:
 To see this project's live demo, please click [here](https://microvago.netlify.app/).